 Oklahoma, New Mexico and Arkansas, in the Southwest Transaction.
 In conjunction with the Southwest Transaction, Arca contributed its existing beverage business to AC Bebidas.
 CCR contributed its Southwest operating unit, including all of its assets and liabilities, to AC Bebidas in exchange for an approximate 20 percent interest in AC Bebidas.
-Area owns the remaining interest in AC Bebidas.
-After post-closing adjustments, CCR will have made cash payments of approximately \$112 million of cash, net of cash received.
+Arca owns the remaining interest in AC Bebidas.
+After post-closing adjustments, CCR will have made cash payments of approximately \$112 million, net of cash received.
 As a result of the Southwest Transaction, the Company recognized a gain of \$1,060 million due to the difference in the recorded carrying value of the net assets transferred compared to the value of the interest it obtained in AC Bebidas of \$2,960 million, which was determined using an income and market approach (a Level 3 measurement).
 This gain was recorded in the line item other income (loss) - net in our condensed consolidated statement of income.
 AC Bebidas will participate in the NPSS as it relates to its U.S. territory.
 The Company accounts for its interest in AC Bebidas as an equity method investment based on our equity ownership percentage, our representation on AC Bebidas' Board of Directors, material intercompany transactions and other governance rights.
-As a condition of the closing of the Southwest Transaction, we anticipate acquiring certain trademarks and a related business from AC Bebidas in the second half of 2017.